cypress-io/testing-workshop-cypress/slides/05-xhr.md

   - should we start mock server _before_ or _after_ `cy.visit`?
 - spy on specific route with `cy.route`
 - save as an alias
-- wait on the XHR alias
+- wait for this XHR alias
   - then check the DOM

 @ulend